aws-samples/media-analysis-policy-evaluation-framework/README.md

 # Media Analysis and Policy Evaluation Framework

-Customers in Media & Entertainment, Advertising, Social Media, Education and more insdustries require an effective solution for extracting metadata from media assets such as video, audio, and images.
+Customers in Media & Entertainment, Advertising, Social Media, Education and more industries require an effective solution for extracting metadata from media assets such as video, audio, and images.
 They also need flexible analysis options, including summarization and policy evaluation.
 This solution serves as a generic framework allowing users to streamline the extraction and evaluation processes.

 This solution is designed for two personas: business users and builders.
 - Business users who seek to utilize a ready-made tool for media asset analysis and policy evaluation can take advantage of the built-in UI.
 They can upload videos, manage customized policy documents using Bedrock Knowledge Base, and apply flexible policy evaluation.